GazzaJ/CI-MS4-RefereE-pay/README.md

 ___

 #### **Structure**
-The structure of RefereE-Pay is consistent irrespective of user, however functionality is compartmentalised with user roles dictating what each group can achieve:
+The structure of RefereE-Pay is consistent irrespective of user; however, functionality is compartmentalised with user roles dictating what each group can achieve:
   - **Anonymous Users** can view the Fixture list, Clubs and Teams only.
 They do not have access to the match details, nor can they access the payment system.
   - **Registered Users** have the same functionality as anonymous users with the addition of being able to view match details, but they cannot communicate with match officials access the kit bag or complete any transactions.
   - **Registered Coaches** are able to view the Fixtures, Clubs and Teams as well as the individual Match Details.
 They have the ability to add their team's HOME games to the kit bag and to complete payments.
 Home team coaches are also able to add messages to the fixture to communicate with the Match Official.
   - **Match Officials** - have the same viewing capabilities as Coaches but obviously cannot pay any match fees.
 They can add their travel expenses and send in-app messages to the Home team Coach.
   - **SuperUsers** - have full and unrestricted access to all functionality, and can if required act as a proxy for a Coach or Match Official.
-Superusers also have tha ability to Create, edit and Delete Clubs, Matches and Teams.
+Superusers also have the ability to Create, edit and Delete Clubs, Matches and Teams.
 Crucially they are the ones who assign the **full name**, the **role** and where applicable the **team** to registered users to allow them to act as Coach or Referee.

 The workflow for RefereE-Pay is quite complex, but I have attempted to capture it below:
 ![Workflow](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/referee-pay-flow.jpg "Website workflow")